-Zone and Location Specific Rules Activity Status a. the Domain/Cemetery Roundabout has been completed and is available for public use; or b. any resource consent which exceeds 990 lots as identified in Rule 27.7.28.3 includes a condition requiring that the Domain/Cemetery Roundabout must be completed prior to the issuing of a s224 certificate 27.7.28.4 Future Potential School NC The subdivision of the area identified as a Future School Site for residential activity or any other activity other than for education purposes, for a period of 7 years commencing on 29 May 2023.
-This rule shall not apply if the Ministry of Education has designated land for a new school elsewhere in Lake Hāwea (not including the existing school at Hāwea Flat), or the Ministry of Education confirms in writing to the Chief Executive of the Council that the Future School Site is of no interest as a school to the Ministry of Education.
-27.7.28.5 NC All subdivision and development within the Structure Plan area must be connected to Council owned and operated wastewater treatment and disposal systems.
-27.7.28.6 Building Restriction Area NC a.
+Zone and Location Specific Rules Activity All subdivision and development within the Structure Plan area must be connected to Council owned and operated wastewater treatment and disposal systems.
+Status a.
 The subdivision of any land for residential activity within Area A of the Lower Density Suburban Residential Zone as identified on the Structure Plan, and the Medium Density Residential Zone, shall include the development of the entire water race as it relates to the land on the eastern side of the unformed north to south road. b.
 The subdivision of land for residential activity on the western side of the unformed legal road shall include the development of the entire water race as it relates to the land on the western side of the unformed legal road, except for subdivision within Area B as identified on the Structure Plan. c.
 Any resource consent which exceeds an accumulative total of 500 lots for residential activity within Area A shall include the 2.0ha reserve and the entire Building Restriction Area within Area A bordering the western, southern and eastern perimeters of the Structure Plan area, and the development of the Building Restriction Area trail and planting must be completed prior to the issuing of a s224 certificate for the relevant subdivision which exceeds 500 lots for residential activity.
-Note: In rules a. to c. development means the formation of the walkway/trail for use by the public and installation of plantings, and any necessary maintenance measures such as irrigation and pest management measures (as necessary).
+Note: In rules a. to c. development means the formation of the walkway/trail for use by the public and installation of plantings, and any necessary maintenance measures such as irrigation and pest management measures (as NC 27.7.29 necessary).
+Atkins Road Luggate Settlement Zone RD 27.7.29.1 Subdivision of the Settlement Zone on the northern side of the terrace Building Restriction Area at Atkins Road Luggate.
+Discretion is restricted to: a.
+The matters contained in Rule 27.5.7;b.
+Provision for a minimum setback of 6m for future buildings from the Rural Zone boundary; c.
+Provision for visually permeable fencing (no higher than 1.6m) along the boundary with the Rural Zone; and d.
+Landscaping along the boundary with the Rural Zone to soften the interface of development with the Rural Zone boundary, to create a distinct, landscaped edge at the Settlement Zone boundary.

-- 27.7.29 In the following zones, every allotment created for the purposes of containing residential activity shall identify one building platform of not less than 70m2 in area and not greater than 1000m2 in area.
+- 27.7.30 In the following zones, every allotment created for the purposes of containing residential activity shall identify one building platform of not less than 70m in area and not greater than 1000m in area.

 - a.
 Rural Zone;

 - b.
 Gibbston Character Zone;

 - c.
 Rural Lifestyle Zone;

-- 27.7.30 The dimensions of lots in the following zones, other than for access, utilities, reserves or roads, shall be able to accommodate a square of the following dimensions:
+- 27.7.31 The dimensions of lots in the following zones, other than for access, utilities, reserves or roads, shall be able to accommodate a square of the following dimensions:

 Zone Minimum Dimensions (m = Metres)

-Residential High Density 20m x 20m

-Medium Density 10 2m x 12m
+Residential Medium Density 12m x 12m

-Low Density 12m x 15m

 Large Lot 30m x 30m

 All others 15m x 15m

 Settlement All Settlements 15m x 15m

 Rural Residential Rural Residential (inclusive of sub-zones) 30m x 30m

-- 27.7.31 Subdivision applications not complying with either Rule 27.7.28 or Rule 27.7.29 shall be non-complying activities. - 27.7.32 Subdivision associated with infill development-residential development.
+- 27.7.32 Subdivision applications not complying with either Rule 27.7.30 or Rule 27.7.31 shall be non-complying activities. - 27.7.33 Subdivision associated with infill development